General Questions

 Yes!
 But please make sure GPTC has an updated copy.
 We will be sure to pass the changes along to your director if you have not already done so.
 We do ask that you refrain from making SIGNIFICANT changes (for example, removing all of Act Two in a two-act play).

 I’ve never been to Omaha!
-What if I need help during the Conference?
+What if I need help during the Festival?

 We are here for you!
 GPTC staff is available each day at the registration center in the SCC, or by phone 24/7.
 Shuttles are available for short trips to the drugstore and other immediate needs.
 We also ask that all participants keep the highest level of respectful, creative dialogue.
 If you experience barriers to that, let us know so that we can quickly assist you.